cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 ### Command line interface

-Cloud Native PostgreSQL does not have its own command line interface.
+CloudNativePG does not have its own command line interface.
-It simply relies on the best command line interface for Kubernetes, `kubectl`, by providing a plugin called `cnp` to enhance and simplify your PostgreSQL cluster management experience.
+It simply relies on the best command line interface for Kubernetes, `kubectl`, by providing a plugin called `cnpg` to enhance and simplify your PostgreSQL cluster management experience.

 ### Current status of the cluster